Texas Ranches

 The challenge shifted from designing pages to defining rules.

-To bridge tensions between editorial integrity and revenue targets, I facilitated structured workshops mapping content types to monetization surfaces.
+To bridge tensions between editorial integrity and revenue targets, I introduced system models and drove alignment decisions, mapping content types to monetization surfaces.

-By visualizing inventory as a finite system rather than flexible ad space, teams developed shared language around placement logic.
+I visualized inventory as a finite system rather than flexible ad space, helping teams develop shared language around placement logic.

 Once inventory became legible, resistance shifted from philosophical concern to operational refinement.